bmajosek/ML-for-Context-in-AI-Assistant/README.md

 ## Loss Function (Triplet Margin)

 For fine-tuning, we use **triplet margin loss with hard negatives**.
 This means for each query, the model learns to bring the correct code close and push the hardest mistake (most similar wrong code in the batch) further away.
-This works well for retrieval because it shapes the embedding space for ranking—exactly what Recall, MRR, and NDCG need.
+This works well for retrieval because it shapes the embedding space for ranking-exactly what Recall, MRR, and NDCG need.

 - You can change the loss to cross-entropy in `config.py` if you want a basic in-batch negative scheme (also robust and commonly used).
 - Loss curves for training and validation (average per epoch) are saved as `training_loss.png` for full transparency.